elabftw/elabftw/documentation/docs/install/installation/3-tls.md

 `certbot certonly --standalone -d elab.example.org`

 - Set `DISABLE_HTTPS=false`
-- Set `ENABLE_LETSENCRYPT=true`
+- Set `CERT_PATH=/etc/elabftw/certs/fullchain.pem`
-- Set `SERVER_NAME` with a correct value
+- Set `KEY_PATH=/etc/elabftw/certs/privkey.pem`
-- Uncomment the line `- /etc/letsencrypt:/ssl` in the `volumes:` part of the yml config file.
+- Bind-mount `/etc/letsencrypt/live/<YOUR-DOMAIN>` to `/etc/elabftw/certs`.
+So in the `volumes:` section it should look like: `- /etc/letsencrypt/live/eln.example.org:/etc/elabftw/certs:ro`

 ## Option C: HTTPS mode with custom certificates

-Have the private key and certificate in PEM format in the folder `/etc/letsencrypt/live/SERVER_NAME/` where `SERVER_NAME` matches the `SERVER_NAME` configuration variable.
-The files need to be named `fullchain.pem` and `privkey.pem`.

 The webserver in the container expects TLS certificates to be in a particular order and format.
-Make sure that your `fullchain.pem` file contains certificates in this order: `<certificate> <intermediate ca> <root ca>`, with PEM encoding.
+Make sure that your certificate file contains certificates in this order: `<certificate> <intermediate ca> <root ca>`, with PEM encoding.

 - Set `DISABLE_HTTPS=false`
-- Set `ENABLE_LETSENCRYPT=true`
+- Set `CERT_PATH=/etc/elabftw/certs/name-of-your-cert.pem`
-- Set `SERVER_NAME` with a correct value
+- Set `KEY_PATH=/etc/elabftw/certs/name-of-your-key.pem`
-- Uncomment the line `- /etc/letsencrypt:/ssl` in the `volumes:` part of the yml config file
+- Bind-mount `/path/to/your/certs` to `/etc/elabftw/certs`.
+So in the `volumes:` section it should look like: `- /etc/my-certs-for-tls/elabftw:/etc/elabftw/certs:ro`

 ## Option D: HTTPS mode with self-signed certificate